 It seems that Gary Illyes is now confident that they are going to be rolling out a “real-time” iteration of Google Penguin when it is rolled out later this year.
 Furthermore, he indicates that it will be a “big change,” which may imply that the impact of the next update will be significant, or it could just be making reference to the inner workings.
 Only time will tell.

 With the update due to be rolled out this year, there is not much time left before it arrives.
 The good news with it being real-time is that it will be easier to recover from any penalty if you are unlucky enough to be hit by it.

 Update 3 - 9th December 2015 - John Mueller indicates that the Google Penguin Real-time update will not be launched until next year

 With Gary Illyes previously suggested that Google Penguin will be updated by the end of the year, SEO’s and webmasters have been on edge.
-While Gary Illyes was cautious in previous comments not to commit to a definite release (i.e. “he hoped it would be launched”, the latest news will come as a disappointment to those previously hit by the algorithm and are waiting to recover.
+While Gary Illyes was cautious in previous comments not to commit to a definite release (i.e., “he hoped it would be launched,” the latest news will come as a disappointment to those previously hit by the algorithm.
 It has now been 14 years since the last iteration of Penguin hit.